 Texas sees a lot of intra-state migration.
 The biggest sources of new residents for Houston—as well as the three most popular destinations for people moving out of Houston—are the three other large metros in the state—Dallas-Fort Worth, Austin, and San Antonio.
 Houston comes out even in most of these population exchanges, except for the Austin metro, which gains far more residents than it loses to Bayou City.

 Among the three Texas metros on our list, Houston saw the largest population increase through metro-to-metro migration.
 This growth is visible in Space City’s many business districts, which added almost 18 million square feet of office space between 2013 and 2017, according to Yardi Matrix data.
 This amount surpasses that of any other metro in the top 10.
 The Houston housing market is also on the upswing.
 The number of housing units here increased by an average of 2.1%—or 52,841 units—each year.
+And, with a growing number of tech workers, freelancers and entrepreneurs, Houston coworking spaces are also becoming more popular by the day.

 Furthermore, the healthcare sector provides Houston with a steady flow of income and job openings, and the city is home to the largest medical complex in the world, according to the institution’s website.
 Houston’s port is also among the busiest in the U.S. by international waterborne tonnage, and the oil industry is booming.
 Considering these factors, it’s easy to see why Houston is flourishing.